 Chemotherapy is the use of drugs to kill cancer cells.
 It may be given in many forms including pill, injection, and via a catheter.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells.
 Some healthy cells are killed as well.
 The specific combination of drugs will depend on the type of leukemia, your age, and condition.

-Blood transfusions—Healthy blood cells from a donor are given through an intravenous line (IV).
+Blood transfusions—Healthy blood cells from a donor are given through an IV.
 This may be done if the leukemia is causing shortness of breath, fatigue, or severe bleeding.

 Bone marrow transplant—Stem cells from a donor’s healthy bone marrow are injected in you.
 Stem cells can make all types of blood cells.
 Once injected into your bloodstream, the stem cells should make healthy blood cells.